 The package has two afternoon tours and one full day safari tour in different sectors of Yala National Park and is based on a 4-nights stay at Tree Tops Jungle Lodge - a tented wilderness camp - situated in a genuinely wild environment.
+It's a large 25 acres property that we have rewilded and merged with protected forest and wildlife habitat.
 The tour also has a full day of wild nature living experience in the camp with local bush walks led by the tracker team.

 Balanced between bush camp living, local landscape walks and safari tours in Yala National Park the package intends to create a different and exciting experience with Sri Lankan wilderness.
 A holistic nature/wildlife experience also allowing slow pace time to absorb the rhytms of the forest at Tree Tops Jungle Lodge.

 This is a private/individual 4-nights component to be fitted into your own holiday itinerary planning.
 Pick up and drop transfers can be arranged on request.
 Meeting point is in Buttala which is easily accessed from all corners of the island.

 The Tree Tops Jungle Lodge camp property is exclusively private and with just three tented chalets on a 25 acres re-wilded land merged with thousands of hectares protected conservation forest.
 The limited camp size is part and parcel of the concept and vision and definitely enhances the real and raw wilderness living feel.
 True nature-based accommodation set up in the jungle itself, and operated by a highly trained locally recruited staff team who take care of running a camp in a jungle.